Fort Myers to Naples: Distance

 As a Florida resident, I’ve often found myself pondering the distance between two of Southwest Florida’s most popular destinations: Fort Myers and Naples.
-These coastal gems, known for their pristine beaches and vibrant communities, are closer than you might think.
+These coastal gems, known for their pristine beaches and vibrant communities, are closer than you might think, with a direct connection that makes travel between them easy and straightforward.

 Whether you’re planning a day trip or considering a move to the area, understanding the proximity of Fort Myers to Naples can be incredibly useful.
 I’ll break down the distance, travel options, and what you can expect along the way.
 This information will help you make the most of your time in this beautiful region of the Sunshine State.